 Overview

-An evidence framework or continuum is a tool to categorize practices, policies, and programs based on the level of evidence that exists to demonstrate their effectiveness.
-Based on the number, types, and results of evaluations, evidence frameworks often define what counts as high, moderate, or low evidence of effectiveness.
-These frameworks are not only useful for steering funds toward programs that are effective, but can also help identify programs where more information is needed and where to invest funds in new evaluations.
+An evidence framework or continuum is a tool to categorize practices, policies, and programs based on the number and types of rigorous evaluations that demonstrate policy-relevant results.
+These frameworks are not only useful for steering funds toward programs that are effective but can also help identify programs where more information is needed and where to invest funds in new evaluations.

 Evidence frameworks generally contain the following:

-1. A set of tiers or levels to reflect the rigor, quantity, and outcomes of an evaluation.
-Tiers may be designated numerically or with a series of descriptive titles such as high, medium, low or promising, theory-based, and mixed effects.
+A set of categories to reflect the rigor, quantity, and outcomes of an evaluation.
+Categories may be designated numerically or with descriptive titles such as high, medium, low or promising, theory-based, and mixed effects.

-2. A definition for each tier, usually including some quantitative indicators such as the number of evaluations, studies, or peer reviewed reports.
-May also include timelines such as 1 year of outcomes or 5 years of outcomes, as well as considerations for data disaggregation to understand equity within sub populations.
+A definition for each category, usually including some quantitative indicators such as the number of evaluations, studies, or peer-reviewed reports.
+May also include timelines such as 1 year or 5 years of outcomes, as well as considerations for data disaggregation to understand equity within subpopulations.

-Frameworks may also include supplementary documents such as instructions for tier selection to be used by evaluators and respondents or outcomes requirements that tell applicants what data to collect, track, and report and the specific methodology to use.
+Frameworks may also include supplementary documents such as instructions for category selection to be used by respondents or outcomes requirements that direct applicants as to what data to collect, track, and report and the specific methodology to use.